 Some of the international centers, where the duo has performed are Lincoln Center, New York, USA, Smithsonian, Washington DC, USA, The Concertgebouw, Amsterdam, Netherlands, Darbar Festival, Barbican Center, London, United Kingdom, Cleveland Thyagaraja Festival, USA.

 Together, the duo has composed music for dance productions like Veda Bharathi, and Sambhavami Yuge Yuge, besides several individual such endeavours.
+They are also well known tunesmiths.

 They are the recipients of several recognitions and prestigious awards.
 Top ranking artistes of the All India Radio, the duo has also been recognised and acknowledged for a slew of eclectic musical articulations and experiments in music.